 Fulfilling the Secretary of State’s requirements without guidance is overwhelming.
-This is especially because if you are not successful, you must wait one (1) full year before you can try again.
+This is especially true because if you’re not successful, you must wait one (1) full year before you can try again.

 You do have the option of a driver’s license appeal, but that can take months.
 Additionally, lawyers know how important details are, as they can make or break a case.
 A substance use evaluation, support letters, and a 12-panel urine test are required for the restoration process and mistakes are commonly made regarding all four.

 The evaluation is what matters most to the license restoration hearing officer.
 A substance use evaluation (or Michigan substance abuse evaluation) is completed by a professional (usually a counselor or social worker).
 They’ll speak with you to gather information about your history of substance use.